David Ferrer: 2016: Out of top 20

 To begin the clay-court season, Ferrer competed at the Madrid Open, defeating both Guillermo García-López and Denis Kudla in three sets, before falling to Tomáš Berdych in straight sets.
 He followed this up with another third-round appearance in the Rome Masters, this time losing to Pouille in straight sets.
-He began the French Open well, defeating Russia's Evgeny Donskoy.
-He went on to take down Juan Mónaco and Feliciano López before again falling to Berdych in straight sets.
+He began the French Open well, defeating Evgeny Donskoy, Juan Mónaco and Feliciano López before again falling to Berdych in straight sets.
 The grass-court season did not go nearly as well, bowing out in the first round of Halle to Andreas Seppi and the second round of Wimbledon to Nicolas Mahut.

 The hard-court season began with the Olympics for Ferrer.
 Ferrer got through the first round against Denis Istomin, before falling to Donskoy in a tightly contested match.
 The Cincinnati Masters saw another first-round exit, this time at the hands of Julien Benneteau.
 Ferrer began the US Open by defeating Dolgopolov in the first round and Fabio Fognini in the second, before falling to an in-form Juan Martín del Potro in the third round, matching his performance of the previous two years at the tournament.